GiridharRNair/ProfStatsUTD/README.md

 ### Frontend

 The frontend is constructed using Vite + React, incorporating Chakra UI for a sleek interface.

-It incorporates debouncing to optimize backend requests and client-side validation for data accuracy.
-To update the Chrome Web Store version, a manual process is followed: zipping the `dist` folder, uploading it to the Chrome Developer Dashboard, and awaiting a 2-3 day review period before it becomes publicly available.
+Incorporates debouncing to optimize backend requests and client-side validation for data accuracy.

+Publishing new versions requires a manual build and upload to the Chrome Web Store.

 ### Backend

-The backend is developed in Golang with the Gin framework, dockerized, and deployed on Azure Web App.
-It utilizes a SQLite database, populated from CSV files in the `/raw_data` directory through Python scripts in `/db_setup`.
-The functionality includes retrieving professor ratings, grade distributions, and conducting searches for professors and their courses.
+Developed in Golang with the Gin framework, dockerized, and deployed on Azure Web App through GitHub Actions.

+Utilizes a SQLite database, created from CSV files in the `/raw_data` directory through the Python scripts in `/db_setup`.

+Functionality involves retrieving professor ratings, grade distributions, and searching for professors and their courses.

-## Getting Started
+## Local Development

 > [!NOTE]
 > This project uses concurrently to run the server and extension concurrently.
 Check out the `package.json` file for more details.